alessandrobokan/PETRUS/README.md

 If you would like to transcribe a single word or a file, just go to the main [website](http://54.232.255.128/).

-***
 What's syllabification?
 =====
 The syllabic division consists in the identification and delimitation of the syllables that constitute each word.
-To perform this task automatically by Pɛtɾʊs, we adopted a rule-based algorithms described in Silva (2011) and CECI.
+To perform this task automatically by Pɛtɾʊs, we adopted two algorithm: a rule-based algorithm described in Silva (2011) and the CECI algorithm.

 The syllabification algorithms proposed by Silva (2011, p.
-39) were developed on the basis of the Brazilian Portuguese spelling, but predominating phonology of words.
+39) were developed on the basis of the Brazilian Portuguese spelling, but **predominating** phonology of words.
 Thus, the words "obstrução" (occlusion), "arredondar" (to round) and "assado" (roasted) are divided into syllables as follows, respectively: (o.bs.tru.ção), (a.rre.don.dar) and (a.ssa.do).